arun-is/tachyons-color-palette-generator/README.md

 This generator will take a set of colors and generate shades and tints for color, border-color and background-color in a tachyons style syntax.

+Future Plans:
+generate more complex palettes that chagne HSL instead of just calculating shades and tints

 ## Install
 * Install node
 * Install all node dependencies using: